 I also offer outdoor therapy.
 Research has shown that spending time in nature provides restorative benefits to physical and mental health, including: improved mood, stress reduction and enhanced cognitive abilities.
 My experience is that ecotherapy or outdoor therapy (walking and talking in nature) is valuable and life enhancing - with nature supporting our ability to self-reflect and connect to ourselves and others.
 And you don’t have to be very fit to take part – we go at your pace.

-My counselling room is close to Marple train station, has off road parking and is warm, comfortable and private.
-My outdoor work is done in the Marple area in a quiet woodland space alongside the River Goyt.
+My private outdoor space is close to Marple train station and has off-road parking.
+I also work outdoors in the Marple area in a quiet woodland space alongside the River Goyt.

 The first session gives us an opportunity to get to know each other a little better, discuss the key issues and give you a chance to ask me questions.
 This allows us both to get enough information to make a decision if we wish to work together.
 It is essential that you feel comfortable working with me and so I will ensure you have the space and time to make an informed decision.

 - Member of UKATA (United Kingdom Association of Transactional Analysis), ITAA(International Transactional Analysis Association), EATA(European Association of Transactional Analysis)